 This report will inform an Insights Paper on carbon sequestration being published by the Climate Change Authority, which will help inform the advice to government on Australia's 2035 emissions reduction target.

-- Australia's carbon sequestration potential report (full report) PDF (12 MB)
+- Phase 1 Australia's carbon sequestration potential report (full report) PDF (12 MB)

-- Australia's carbon sequestration potential (full report, text file) TXT (677 KB)
+- Phase 1 Australia's carbon sequestration potential (accessible text) TXT (677 KB)

 Notes from the authors

-Readers using the estimates of sequestration potential in this report should understand their limitations and time frames, as stated in the report, namely:
+Readers of these reports should understand their limitations and time frames, as stated in the report, namely:

 - There are important differences between estimates of technical, economic and realisable potential.
 The report provides estimates of technical and economic potential but more work is needed to inform realisable potential.